 The E7 will then seem to be a better choice.
 But the downside of the E7 is that the cable management tray is very basic and relatively thin.
-So you will likely buy another to accommodate the wires and cables since you can use the deks for a more elaborate workstation.
+So you will likely buy another to accommodate the wires and cables since you can use the desks for a more elaborate workstation.
 You might find it challenging to make a clutter-free desk if you settle for what comes with the package.

-Also, the cable management tray holes are a bit sharper and do not have any bevel.
+Also, the cable management tray holes are a bit sharper and do not have any bevels.
 So you might want to buy a cover for these to make your setup look clean.
-We also wished it came with the covers since this desk is not necessarily cheap.
+We also wished it came with covers since this desk is not necessarily cheap.
 And since the E7 can accommodate a more busy setup, you will have more chunky wires and cables.
 And the underside and mortar of the desk are exposed, too.
 It can look messy.

 On the other hand, the Fully Remi has a better cable management tray.
 It will be able to hide your hardware, and you might not need to buy an extra one.
 The motors are also hidden under the table, making it look clutter-free with less effort.
 The motors of the E7 are quite exposed.
 So this is something that you have to consider.